TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-12-30-how-to-release-php-81-and-72-package-in-the-same-repository.md

             -
                 name: "Tag Downgraded Code"
                 run: |
+                    # separate a "git add" to add untracked (new) files too
+                    git add --all
-                    git commit -a -m "release PHP 7.2 downgraded ${GITHUB_REF#refs/tags/}" git tag "${GITHUB_REF#refs/tags/}.72"
+                    git commit -m "release PHP 7.2 downgraded ${GITHUB_REF#refs/tags/}" git tag "${GITHUB_REF#refs/tags/}.72"
                     git push origin "${GITHUB_REF#refs/tags/}.72"
 ```

-* 1st line - we add and commit PHP 7.2 downgraded files; it's still only local in the workflow container, not pushed back to the GitHub repository
+* 1st line - we add and commit PHP 7.2 files, the `--all` will handle the new files too
+* 2nd line - we commit files (not pushed back yet)
-* 2nd line - we create a new tag that adds a `.72` suffix to the original tag
+* 3rd line - we create a new tag that adds a `.72` suffix to the original tag
-* 3rd line - we push this tag to the repository
+* 4th line - we push this tag to the repository

 That's it!